wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

    ```

 2. Modify the values in the example to match your environment.
-3. Save the file to the device with Edge Data Store installed using a file name based on the adapter instance name.
+3. Save the file to the device with EDS installed using a file name based on the adapter instance name.
 For example, to use the adapter instance created during installation, which is Modbus1, name the file _Modbus1DataSelection.json_.
 4. Run the following curl script from the same directory where the file is located, updating the file name and the endpoint URL in the script if needed.

    ```bash